osca-makurdi/first-timers-lab/README.md

 Your branch name should be short and descriptive so be creative and also, the maintainer might have a convention for naming branches.
 Which is why, it is important that you go through the `CONTRIBUTING.md` file at the beginning.

----
 # STEP 4 - MAKE YOUR CHANGES
 ---
-1. Goto the `Contributors.md` file and make your changes
+1. Goto the [Team](https://github.com/logiquebox/first-timers-lab#team) section of the README.md file
 2. **Add your Fullname and twitter handle to the list**

 After Successfully adding and saving your details.